bbauska/W3Cx-5of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-5-5">2.5.5 Modifying selected HTML elements</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-We&apos;ve already seen many examples in which we selected one or more elements, and modified their content.
-Let&apos;s summarize all the methods we&apos;ve seen, and perhaps introduce a few new things&hellip;
+<p>We&apos;ve already seen many examples in which we selected one or more
+elements, and modified their content.
+Let&apos;s summarize all the methods we&apos;ve seen, and perhaps introduce a few new things&hellip;</p>

-Properties that can be used to change the value of selected DOM node
+<p>Properties that can be used to change the value of selected DOM node.</p>

 <h4>Using the innerHTML property</h4>

-This property is useful when you want to change all the children of a given element.
-It can be used to modify the text content of an element, or to insert a whole set of HTML elements inside another one.
+<p>This property is useful when you want to change all the children of a
+given element.
+It can be used to modify the text content of an element, or to insert a whole set of HTML elements inside another one.</p>

 <b>Typical use:</b>